-Scenarios & Requirements × Scenarios Scenarios Scenarios Basic Path List Stock Levels by Publisher Update Stock levels Constraints Requirements Linked Requirements Inked Requirements REQ021 - List Stock Levels The Actor selects the List Stock Levels option Inke Actor submits the selected items The System displays the Stock Levels Traceability Window Used to display the hierarchy of elements based on their relationship to other elements.
-While the Project Browser will give a structural view based on containment in a name space the Traceability window displays related elements regardless of their location in the repository.
-Traceability REQ020 - Receive Books ← realized by Receive Orders > implements REQ020 - Receive Books REQ020 - Receive Books REQ032 - Update Inventory Diagram List Lists the elements in a diagram, filtered and sorted according to the settings you define; shows all or selected default properties of each element.
-The properties can be edited in-line for each Requirement and new Requirements can be created in the diagram list. " 🖁 Requirements Diagram: "Take Orders" B Take Orders × 🎦 🖹 🗙 🖶 📄 All 😫 🍡 🔚 🆓 • 🔎 🕆 🎯 Drag a column header here to group by that column.
-Name Status Type REQ014 - Shopping Basket Approved Requirement REQ015 - Process Credit Card Payment Proposed Requirement REO012 - Provide Online Sales Requirement Validated Ë/ Note Proposed Package Lists the elements in a Package, filtered and sorted according to the settings you Browser define; shows all or selected default properties of each element.
-Displays a selected element's Attributes, Element Tagged Values, Constraints, Internal Browser Requirements, Relationships, Maintenance Items, Testing, Project Management items, Files, and more.
+define; shows all or selected default properties of each element.
+The properties can be edited in-line for each Requirement and new Requirements can be created in the diagram list. " Requirements Diagram: "Take Orders" Take Orders X 🖺 🗶 🖶 📝 All 염 🛼 🖫 🚳 🔎 👚 🔞 Drag a column header here to group by that column. ▼ Name ▼ Status ▼ Type REQ014 - Shopping Basket Approved Requirement REQ015 - Process Credit Card Payment Proposed Requirement ☑ REO012 - Provide Online Sales Requirement Validated =/ Note Proposed Package Lists the elements in a Package, filtered and sorted according to the settings you Browser define; shows all or selected default properties of each element.
+Displays a selected element's Attributes, Element tab of the Tagged Values, Constraints, Internal Requirements, Relationships, Browser window Maintenance Items, Testing, Project Management items, Files, and more.
 It is a powerful way of displaying this information in one place without the need to open up other windows.